7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-Another example of dependencies between containers is in "Docker Container Networks" below.
+Another example of dependencies between containers is in the "Docker Container Networks" section later in this document.

 ### Usage in Integration Tests

-A common use case is using docker containers to provide service implementations for integration test.
-Such as using a postgres container for verifying an application that uses a postgres database.
+A common use case is using Docker containers to provide service implementations for integration test, such as using a PostgreSQL container for verifying an application that uses a PostgreSQL database.
-Distage container resources are easy to integrate as providers.
+`distage` container resources are easy to integrate as providers.

 Consider the example application below.
 This application is written to depend on a
-[doobie](https://tpolecat.github.io/doobie/) `Transactor`.
-Which is constructed from a
+[doobie](https://tpolecat.github.io/doobie/) `Transactor`, which is constructed from a
 `PostgresServerConfig`.

 ```scala mdoc:silent